On the asymptotics of constrained exponential random graphs: An application

 In particular this shows the non-analyticity of $\psi^{\frac{1}{2}, \beta_2}$ as a function of $\beta_2$ at $\beta_2=\beta_2^c$.
 The analyticity of $\psi^{\frac{1}{2}, \beta_2}$ elsewhere follows from concavity (and analyticity) of $s(1/2,t)$ below $t_c$.
 By Theorem \ref{main2}, at $\beta_2=\beta_2^c$, the maximizing reduced graphon $\tilde{h}$ for (\ref{12setmax}) transitions from being Erd\H{o}s-R\'{e}nyi with edge formation probability $\frac{1}{2}$ to symmetric bipodal with $\eps_c=(\frac18-t_c)^{1/3}$.
 The jump discontinuity in the derivative follows when we realize that $\frac{\partial}{\partial \beta_2}\psi^{\frac{1}{2},\beta_2}=t(\tilde{h})$. \end{proof}

 Numerical computations yield that $\beta_2^c$ is approximately $-2.7$ and $\eps_c$ is approximately $0.47$.
 By Theorem \ref{main2}, this shows that as $\beta_2$ decreases from $0$ to $-\infty$, a typical graph $G_n$ drawn from the constrained repulsive edge-triangle model jumps from being Erd\H{o}s-R\'{e}nyi to almost complete bipartite, skipping a large portion of the $e=\frac{1}{2}$ line.
 This ``jump behavior'' (also called first-order phase transition) is intrinsically tied to the \emph{convexity} of $s(e, t)$ just below the Erd\H{o}s-R\'{e}nyi curve $t=e^3$, thus we expect similar phase transition phenomena for general $e \neq \frac{1}{2}$ as well; see Figures \ref{belowER1}, \ref{belowER2}.
-See \cite{CD} for related results in the unconstrained repulsive edge-triangle model.
+However, unlike in the $e=\frac{1}{2}$ case, where the symmetry of $I$ (\ref{I1}) about $u=\frac{1}{2}$ contributes to a precise knowledge of the structure of the maximizing graphon, in general cases, there is only empirical evidence concerning the structure of the maximizing graphons.
+See also \cite{CD} for related results in the unconstrained repulsive edge-triangle model.